Skip to content

 Creag Dhubh Mhor is rated 4/5 (challenging) on the OutdoorSCOT scale.
 The standard route covers about 12km with 458m of ascent and takes most walkers 3-6 hours.
 Terrain: Heathery bog and lochan country fills the approach; deer trods provide the best line through.

-Where do I park for Creag Dhubh Mhor?
+Where should I park to climb Creag Dhubh Mhor?

 Standard parking is at NG991411 near Ullapool.
 Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.